aherne/c-data-structures-api/README.md

 # c-data-structures-api

-My own implementation of data structures in C++, much simpler than that used by STL, with equal or greater performance.
-In my tradition, it's strictly organized, structured in a way somewhat similar to Java Collections API:
+My own implementation of data structures in C++, much simpler than that used by STL, with equal or greater performance, structured in a way somewhat similar to Java Collections API.

+Supported data structures:

 - List: "interface" implementing signatures of operations common to all kinds of list data structures
 	- ArrayList: implements a list of dynamic array type (similar to std::vector)